-- An 'informal' public comment process through which proposed rate models will be emailed to providers and other stakeholders, and posted online.
-Interested parties will be given several weeks to submit written comments.
-DDD will prepare written responses to all comments received and revise the rates as appropriate.
-In addition to this informal process, a formal 30-day public notice and comment period and formal tribal notice will be completed prior to submitting a waiver amendment to CMS that incorporates the final rates and rate methodologies.
+-A public comment process through which proposed rate models were emailed to providers and other stakeholders, and posted online.
+Interested parties were given several weeks to submit written comments.
+DOH/DDD prepared written responses to all comments received and revised the rates as appropriate.

-Rate models will be developed for all waiver services with a few exceptions.
-Environmental Accessibility Adaptations, Specialized Medical Equipment and Supplies, Vehicular Modifications, and Assistive Technology services are reimbursed through manual pricing, up to the limits specified in the service description.
+Rate models were developed for all waiver services with a few exceptions.
+Additional Residential Supports is a new service with no utilization data so a projected estimate was based on 10% of Residential Habilitation users and an average of two hours per day.
+Environmental Accessibility Adaptations, Specialized Medical Equipment and Supplies, Vehicular Modifications, Personal Emergency Response Systems and Assistive Technology services are reimbursed through manual pricing, up to the limits specified in the service description.

-The waiver rate schedule will be available on DDD's website.
+The waiver rate schedule is available on DDD's website.